 Checklist for Everyone

-- Review the ASCTC 2018 Packing List together to make sure campers bring everything they should – and nothing they shouldn’t.
+- Review the ASC Theatre Camp Packing List to make sure campers bring everything they should – and nothing they shouldn’t.

-- Decide whether you’d like to turn your time at camp into transferable college credit from Mary Baldwin University.
+- Decide whether you’d like to get a head start on your degree by earning college credit from Mary Baldwin University during camp.

 - Decide whether you’d like to participate in the Extended Experience Week (XXW).

 - Read all the plays in your session.
 We have provided links to full copies of every play being produced at the 2019 ASC Theatre Camp – so you have no excuses.

 - After you have read all of the plays in your session, complete and submit the Audition Form for your session.